swc-uiuc/wrangling-genomics/_episodes/01-trimming.md

 > ## Bonus Exercise (Advanced)
 >
-> Now that we've quality controled our samples, they should perform
+> Now that we've quality controlled our samples, they should perform
 > better on the quality tests run by FastQC.
 Go ahead and re-run
 > FastQC on your trimmed FASTQ files and visualize the HTML files
 > to see whether your per base sequence quality is higher after